samumei/ddecompose/README.md

 summary(ob_decompose_estimate)
 ```

-`ddeco` comes with a convenient plot function.
+`ddecompose` comes with a convenient plot function.
 It illustrates the
 estimated UQPE across the distribution.
 The confidence bands are based
 on the same standard errors as returned by `summary`.